5-HTTLPR: Insomnia

 There has been speculation that the 5-HTTLPR gene is associated with insomnia and sleep quality.
 Primary insomnia is one of the most common sleep disorders and is defined as having trouble falling or staying asleep, enough to cause distress in one's life.
 Serotonin (5-HT) has been associated with the regulation of sleep for a very long time now.
 The 5-HT transporter (5-HTT) is the main regulator of serotonin and serotonergic energy and is therefore targeted by many antidepressants.
 There also have been several family and twin studies that suggest that insomnia is heavily genetically influenced.
 Many of these studies have found that there is a genetic and environment dual-factor that influences insomnia.
 It has been hypothesized that the short 5-HTTLPR genotype is related to poor sleep quality and, therefore, also primary insomnia.
-It is important to note that research studies have found that this variation does not cause insomnia, but rather may predispose an individual to experience worse quality of sleep when faced with a stressful life event.
+Research studies have found that this variation does not cause insomnia, but rather may predispose an individual to experience worse quality of sleep when faced with a stressful life event.